pwolthausen/infrastructure/GCP/readme.md

 Once both are created, make sure that you can [SSH to the bastion server](https://cloud.google.com/compute/docs/instances/connecting-to-instance#gcetools), then from the bastion to the web server.
 You should also see the default apache web page if you visit the web server's exernal IP.

+###Step 2

+You will leverage the cloud to scale your webserver out using a managed instance group and a load balancer.
+We will assume that your webserver uses shared remote storage (such as Google Cloud Storage) to store content so there is no need to replicate data between servers.
+Your MIG should have at least 1 GCE VM running without errors.
+If the instance is being recreated, you have misconfigured something.

+#### Managed Instance group
+You need to have an instance template to use for the managed instance group (MIG).
+Build an instance template using the currently configured webserver as a basis (see GCP public docs).
+Configure the MIG with minimum number of instances set to 1 and maximum to 10.
+You will also need to configure a health check, use `/` as the path.
+Make sure to configure the MIG to span multiple zones.

+#### Global Load Balancer
+You will need to first reserve a new static IP address, the one being used for the webserver is regional, you will need a global IP to assign to the Load Balancer.
+Next, create a Global HTTP(S) Load Balancer using the UI that will point to the MIG you just created.